I’m a tech founder and investor based in Los Angeles

-Raised throughout Latin America, I now live in Los Angeles.
-I am a tech founder, and selectively angel invest and advise tech startups.
-I’m a venture partner at Also Capital, where we back builders of the hardest things (aerospace, robotics, RF, etc.).
+Raised across Latin America, I now live in L.A., at the edge of Griffith Park.
+Founder first, I now angel invest in and advise tech startups, and I’m a venture partner at Also Capital.
+I’m inclined toward builders of the hardest things (genomics, robotics, aerospace, RF, and more).

-• I co-founded Juicebox, an open-source project aimed at allowing everyone to secure their most valuable data and assets by solving issues related to key management.
-It is used by X and Phantom, among others.
+• I co-founded Juicebox, an open-source project for secure key management.
+Our PIN-based distributed system is used by X and Phantom, among others.

-• I founded a national volunteer project, aimed at increasing voters’ access to information about core societal issues through the lens of a grassroots political candidate’s record.
+• I founded a national volunteer project to expand voters’ access to information on core societal issues through the lens of a grassroots candidate’s record.
 (Founding statement here.)

 • How to Love Your Daughter by Hila Blum